 Pro-tip: If you buy a Peak Design camera strap or better yet – a camera capture clip, you can take your camera and primary lens out of the Everyday backpack, which means more space for cramming in a few cold ones!
 We always use either the strap or clip when we hike.

-Search Peak Design accessories directly on the PD website.
+Take a look through the best Peak Design accessories directly on the official PD website.

 2. Peak Design Everyday Backpack Design